JeremyRubin/pleb.fi/content/events/miami2023.md

 3) is what you're building non-obvious
 4) did you make use of something cool from any of the lectures throughout the workshops

-you can work on whatever you want! a really nice project built in python doing something on the lightning network could win, absolutely. but, the focus of *this* particular pleb.fi is on the bitcoin rust ecosystem, on smart contract related stuff like sapio and miniscript, and on building decentralized infrastructure. if you just do something cool based on things you already know, it's not a DQ, but we're going to value people trying out new things. most importantly...
+you can work on whatever you want! if you just do something cool based on things you already know, it's not a DQ, but we're going to value people trying out new things. most importantly...

 BUILD WHAT MAKES YOU THE MOST EXCITED